Ishwor-git/Image-converter/README.md

 # Image-converter
-convert image from one format to annother in more convinient way
+convert image from one format to another in more convenient way